 F. I like to write my dates in the format yyyy/mm/dd, but sometimes I accidentally write mm/dd/yyyy because that's how I was raised.
-Every date that I write is in one of these two formats.
-Having lived through the tumultuous Y2K apocalypse, I always write four-digit years.
-When appropriate, I write months and days as single digits.
-I never write nonsense months or days such as month 13 or day 42, so don't bother checking that.

-Write a Python function fixdates that takes a string of text as input, uses a regular expression to fix all dates in the string to my liking, and outputs the fixed string.
+Write a Python function fixdates that takes a string as input, uses a regular expression to fix all dates in the string to my liking, and outputs the fixed string.
+You may assume that all years are four-digit - I'm Y2K-compliant - but remember that months and days can be one- or two-digit.
 (Hint: You need to use substitutions and multiple groups.)